-Faculty members holding the rank of Teaching Assistant Professor or higher may not work toward degrees in their own department at Mines.
+Academic Faculty may not work toward degrees in their own department at Mines.
 The Dean of Graduate Studies may waive this rule for the benefit of doctoral candidates on a case-by-case basis.
 The Provost shall have the authority to grant other exceptions to this rule.